-Teach them to trust their gut/intuition – their inner guidance that supports them to navigate life safely and with trust.
-If a situation or person (NO MATTER WHO THAT PERSON MAY BE – friends, family members, strangers, boyfriend/girlfriend) feels a bit 'off' to them, and that they may be in danger, encourage them to trust that feeling, trust themselves, and remove themselves from the environment - IMMEDIATELY - and tell someone – anyone who will support them in self-trust and being safe.
+* Teach them to trust their intuition – their inner guidance that supports them to navigate life safely.
+If a situation or person (NO MATTER WHO THAT PERSON MAY BE – friends, family members, strangers, neighbors) feels a bit 'off' or they feel incredibly uncomfortable around them, and that they may be in danger, encourage them to trust that feeling, trust themselves, and remove themselves from the environment - IMMEDIATELY - and tell someone – anyone who will support them to feel and be safe.

-Create an open, honest, respectful, communicative relationship with your children so they know that it’s safe to speak with you about their emotions.
-When there is a foundation of safety within their home, they feel more free to stand up for themselves, in general, and if faced with a potentially harmful situation.
+* Create an open, honest, and emotionally-safe relationship with your children so they know they can comfortably speak with you about their emotions, and life experiences.
+When there's a foundation of safety within their home, children feel more free to stand up for themselves, in general, and if presented with potential danger.

-Support and nurture your children's belief system to reflect feeling positive about themselves.
-When they are armed with this view of themselves, it makes it easier for them to assert themselves with power, and remove themselves from or deflect potentially harmful situations.
+* Support and nurture your children's beliefs to reflect feeling positive about themselves.
+When they feel good about themselves, it's easier for them to move confidently in the world, and remove themselves from or deflect toxic situations.

-Teach them about appropriate touching versus inappropriate touching.
-Share with them that appropriate or safe touching feels relaxing, comforting, and safe, while inappropriate or bad touching feels uncomfortable, scary, confusing, and can happen on any area of their bodies, including genitalia (and please refer to their body with the appropriate names – vagina, breasts, penis, etc).
-Helping them to understand the difference in touching will also support them in knowing more, and taking an authoritative stand about their bodies – how they view it and allow it to be treated.
+* Teach them about appropriate touching versus inappropriate touching.
+Share with them that appropriate touching feels calm, comforting, and safe, while inappropriate touching feels uncomfortable, scary, confusing, and can happen on any area of the body, including genitalia (and please refer to their body with the appropriate names – vagina, breasts, penis, etc - no nicknames).
+Helping them to understand the difference in touching also supports children in taking an authoritative stand about their bodies – how they view it, and allow it to be treated.
 Express that if any touch feels bad (as described above), to IMMEDIATELY tell a parent or any adult(s).
-Let them know that them being safe, protected, and heard are the utmost priorities, and they will never get in trouble for telling.
+Let them know that their safety, protection, and being heard are the utmost priorities, and that they'll never get in trouble for telling.